MicrochipTech/PIC32MZ2051W1_Curiosity_OOB/README.md

         - File/Img Download - NVM Start Address  : This parameter specifies the Program flash start address where the downloaded files/images should be stored.
         - Size in Bytes of Slotx : Size of the binary/Image
         - Jump Address : Jump address of the new image/binary

+        Note : User should make sure that the Application which needs to be downloaded by OTA will have proper Linker-script and startup code.

-    - By default, digest and Signature verifications of the Image will be disabled.
+    - By default, Digest and Signature verifications of the Image will be disabled.

 3. Generate the code using MCC.